Stability conditions on product threefolds of projective spaces and Abelian varieties: Introduction

 The notion of stability conditions on a triangulated category was introduced by Bridgeland in his paper \cite{bri07}.
 Bridgeland stability condition is a mathematical subject realizing Douglas' $\Pi$-stability in string theory \cite{dou01a}, \cite{dou01b}, \cite{dou02}.
 It gives us new points of view in various scenes, such as birational geometry, counting invariants, Mirror symmetry, and so on (cf. \cite{abch13}, \cite{bmt14b}, \cite{bm14a}, \cite{bm14c}, \cite{bm14b}, \cite{bmt14a}, \cite{tod10}, \cite{tod13a}, \cite{tod13b}, \cite{tod14}).

 Constructing stability conditions on the derived category of coherent sheaves of a given smooth projective variety $X$ is a starting problem for such applications.
 When $\dim X \leq 2$, the standard construction of stability conditions on $D^b(X)$ was given in \cite{bri08} and \cite{ab13}.
-In the case when $\dim X=3$, the construction problem of stability conditions on $D^b(X)$ is still open.
+In the case when $\dim X=3$, the construction problem of stability conditions on $D^b(X)$ is still open in general.
 In the paper \cite{bmt14a}, Bayer, Macr{\`i} and Toda proposed a conjectural approach for this problem.
-The problem was reduced to the conjectural Bogomolov-Gieseker(BG) type inequality for Chern characters (including the third Chern character) of certain semistable objects (called tilt-semistable objects) in the derived category.
-It is known that BMT's original conjecture holds for Abelian threefolds (cf. \cite{mp16a}, \cite{mp16b}, \cite{bms14}), Fano threefolds of Picard rank one (cf. \cite{bmt14a}, \cite{mac14}, \cite{sch14}, \cite{li15}), some toric threefolds (cf. \cite{bmsz16}), and their \'etale quotients (cf. \cite{mms09}).
+The problem was reduced to the conjectural Bogomolov-Gieseker (BG) type inequality for Chern characters (involving the third part of the Chern character) of certain semistable objects (called tilt-semistable objects) in the derived category.
+It is known that the original BG inequality conjecture holds for Abelian threefolds (cf. \cite{mp16a}, \cite{mp16b}, \cite{bms14}), Fano threefolds of Picard rank one (cf. \cite{bmt14a}, \cite{mac14}, \cite{sch14}, \cite{li15}), some toric threefolds (cf. \cite{bmsz16}), and their \'etale quotients (cf. \cite{mms09}).

-However, counter-examples for BMT inequality were constructed in the case when $X$ is the blow-up of a smooth projective threefold at a point (cf. \cite{mar16}, \cite{sch16}).
-Furthermore, by using the argument of \cite{mar16}, we can show that BMT conjecture does not hold even when $X$ is a Calabi-Yau threefold containing a plane.
+However, counter-examples for the original BG inequality conjecture were constructed in the case when $X$ is the blow-up of a smooth projective threefold at a point (cf. \cite{mar16}, \cite{sch16}).
+Furthermore, by using the argument of \cite{mar16}, we can show that the BG inequality conjecture does not hold even when $X$ is a Calabi-Yau threefold containing a plane.
 See Appendix A of this paper.
 Hence we need to modify the inequality in general.
-In this direction, it was shown that some modified versions of BMT inequality hold for every Fano threefolds (cf. \cite{bmsz16}, \cite{piy16}).
-On the other hand, it seems still important to study which variety satisfies the original BMT inequality.
-In this paper, we give three new examples which satisfy the original BMT conjecture:
+In this direction, it was shown that some modified versions of the BG inequality conjecture hold for every Fano threefolds (cf. \cite{bmsz16}).
+On the other hand, it seems still important to study for which variety the original BG inequality conjecture holds.
+In this paper, we give three new examples which satisfy the original BG inequality conjecture: